 However, we understand that you have experienced a significant delay time with your claim and as a goodwill gesture we will offer you the full amount as outlined in the documentation provided by you on October 6, 2009.
 It is clear that you have had no contact with any member of Legendary Journeys since November 5, 2008 prior to enlisting the assistance of Chris Elliott.
 Prior to receiving communication from Mr. Elliott Legendary Journeys was unaware of your need of assistance on this claim.

-Your claim amount of $360.80 will be paid by Legendary Journeys pending your agreement to the below terms & conditions.
+Legendary Journeys will pay your claim amount of $360.80 pending your agreement to the below terms & conditions.
 This agreement is forfeit if you do not return this original (we will not accept a copy) signed form within two weeks of the above date.

 1. Client agrees to release Legendary Journeys of all liability concerning referenced trip.